Washington State Route 524: Route description

 SR 524 begins near the east end of the Edmonds ferry terminal at an intersection with SR 104 (Sunset Avenue), which continues west onto the Kingston ferry.
 The junction is at the head of the ferry terminal's queuing lanes and is northeast of the city's train station.
 From the intersection, SR 524 travels southeast on Main Street for two blocks and turns north onto 3rd Avenue, away from the center of downtown Edmonds.
 A spur route travels south on 3rd Avenue towards the ferry terminal's queuing lanes.
 The highway continues northeast through the primarily residential neighborhood west of Shell Creek and passes the Edmonds Center For the Arts.
 It then turns east onto Caspers Street, which crosses the creek and turns north onto 9th Avenue and east onto Puget Drive.
 Puget Drive continues through the center of Maplewood Park and becomes 196th Street Southwest, widening into an urban arterial street near Perrinville.

 196th Street crosses into Lynnwood at 76th Avenue and passes to the north of a municipal golf course and the Edmonds College campus.
 SR 524 intersects SR 99 at the center of Lynnwood, surrounded by several strip malls and retailers.
 The highway continues east, with a brief bend to the north around Scriber Lake, and intersects another spur route at 44th Avenue West to the south of Lynnwood's civic center complex.
-The spur route travels south to Lynnwood Transit Center and an interchange with I-5.
+The spur route travels south to Lynnwood City Center station and an interchange with I-5.
 SR 524 continues east through Lynnwood's city center and intersects I-5 with a partial cloverleaf interchange near the Lynnwood Convention Center and Alderwood Mall.